 Chips: Not if they’re store-bought

 While we recognize that potatoes are a real food, we also know that eating them in the form of fries and chips has turned them from “produce” into an adulterated commercial “product.”
 It’s easy to find potato, tortilla, or plantain chips that meet the Whole30 ingredient standards.
 It is not easy, however, to consume those chips in a way that’s true to the spirit of the Whole30.
-For most of us, deep-fried, salted, crunchy chips are a bonafide food-with-no-brakes, and fall into that deep, dark area of less-healthy foods with technically compliant ingredients.
+For most of us, deep-fried, salted, crunchy chips are a bonafide food-with-no-brakes, and fall into that deep, dark area of less-healthy foods with technically compatible ingredients.
 For that reason, no store-bought chips of any nature on the Whole30.
 That includes store-bought (or restaurant-made) potato, plantain, tortilla, apple, or kale chips, No pork rinds either, not even with cooking.
 Feel free to roast your own kale, pan-fry your own plantains, or bake your own sweet potato spears at home, however.

 Citric acid: Yes